ropensci/textreuse/README.md

 #### Text alignment

-We can also extract the optimal alignment between to documents with a version of the [Smith-Waterman](https://en.wikipedia.org/wiki/Smith-Waterman_algorithm), used for protein sequence alignment, adapted for natural language.
-Variations in the alignment will be marked.
+We can also extract the optimal alignment between to documents with a version of the [Smith-Waterman](https://en.wikipedia.org/wiki/Smith-Waterman_algorithm) algorithm, used for protein sequence alignment, adapted for natural language.
+The longest matching substring according to scoring values will be extracted, and variations in the alignment will be marked.

 ``` r
 a <- "'How do I know', she asked, 'if this is a good match?'"